Jlprime/SUpervisor/README.md

 # SUpervisor
-Optimises your NUS CAP by providing you your top three best S/U options.
+Optimises your NUS CAP by evaluating your best S/U options.

 ## Usage Instructions
 I haven't made the GUI for this program yet.
 This is just a bare-bones, command-line script that can optimise your CAP if you are too demoralized to evaluate your S/U options manually.